zz85/sparks.js/README.md

 This project attempts to create a simple, fast and fun particles engine in Javascript.

-It currently supports three.js canvas particles.
+It currently supports [three.js](https://github.com/mrdoob/three.js) canvas particles and using [tween.js](https://github.com/sole/tween.js/) internally.

 Proof of Concept Demo